Case Study

 Challenges

 The Overall Health category became a microcosm of the entire project’s complexity.
-Initially, the volume of content made it difficult to maintain a distinct identity for each plan without them feeling redundant or clinical.
+Initially, the volume of content made it difficult to maintain a distinct identity for each plan without them feeling redundant or clinical, this was particularly true for Plan C due to its low pressure approach.

 From Categories to Concerns: I shifted the nomenclature from rigid "Health Categories" to user-focused "Health Concerns," making the plans feel more immediate and relevant to daily life.

 The Triad Structure: To manage the volume, I established a consistent structure for every category: Steady, Fluctuation, and Strain.
-This allowed for three distinct plans per category (e.g., Emotional Awareness, Mood Stability, Daily Decompression), ensuring the system could support a user in any state.
+This allowed for three distinct plans per category (e.g., Emotional Awareness, Mood Stability, Daily Decompression), ensuring the system could support a user in any state, without overlap

 Cohesion without Overlap: Each individual plan was reworked to focus on "rhythms over rules," ensuring they remained cohesive as part of the AIRA ecosystem while maintaining clear boundaries to prevent overlapping guidance.

 The Overall Health category became a microcosm of the entire project’s complexity.
-Initially, the volume of content made it difficult to maintain a distinct identity for each plan without them feeling redundant or clinical.
+Initially, the volume of content made it difficult to maintain a distinct identity for each plan without them feeling redundant or clinical, this was particularly true for Plan C due to its low pressure approach.

 From Categories to Concerns: I shifted the nomenclature from rigid "Health Categories" to user-focused "Health Concerns," making the plans feel more immediate and relevant to daily life.

 The Triad Structure: To manage the volume, I established a consistent structure for every category: Steady, Fluctuation, and Strain.
-This allowed for three distinct plans per category (e.g., Emotional Awareness, Mood Stability, Daily Decompression), ensuring the system could support a user in any state.
+This allowed for three distinct plans per category (e.g., Emotional Awareness, Mood Stability, Daily Decompression), ensuring the system could support a user in any state, without overlap

 Cohesion without Overlap: Each individual plan was reworked to focus on "rhythms over rules," ensuring they remained cohesive as part of the AIRA ecosystem while maintaining clear boundaries to prevent overlapping guidance.